 Our widely-acclaimed book Butterflies of Hertfordshire and Middlesex was published in November 2016.
 Copiously illustrated with colour photographs taken in the two counties, it provides the first in-depth account of butterflies found in our area for almost 30 years.

 The book is published in the same A4, hardback format as Birds of Hertfordshire and other popular HNHS atlases.
 It includes present-day and historic distribution maps for all 34 resident and migrant species recorded in recent years, together with an analysis of trend data.
 Its 272 pages also provide an expert evaluation of changing rural and urban landscapes and their impact on butterfly populations since the 1980s.
 Descriptions of more than 50 publicly accessible 'top spots' for butterflies are accompanied by maps and other information on visiting them.

-If you buy Butterflies of Hertfordshire and Middlesex here you can choose to have the book dellivered by post for £28 or collect it from HNHS at 250 Sandridge Road, St Albans, AL1 4AL for £25.
+If you buy Butterflies of Hertfordshire and Middlesex here you can choose to have the book dellivered by post for £28 or collect it (by prior appointment) from HNHS at 250 Sandridge Road, St Albans, AL1 4AL for £25.